 Removable Floor Plate: The floor plate can be removed for easy access to the mower deck.
-To remove the plate, remove the retainer hardware and tilt the floor pan up and then remove from the unit.
-Reverse the process for re-installation.
+To remove the plate, remove the retainer hardware and tilt the floor pan up and then remove from the machine.
+Reverse the process for reinstallation.